k2view-academy/K2View-Academy/articles/04_fabric_studio/04_user_preferences.md

 ### What Is the Purpose of the Server Configuration Tab?

-The Server Configuration tab is used to define the Deployment URLs of Fabric servers.
-Each Fabric server can be accessed to deploy an implementation, debug and to validate Web Services.
+The Server Configuration tab is used to define Fabric server deployment URLs.
+Each Fabric server can be accessed to deploy an implementation, to debug and to validate Web Services.

 ![image](images/04_04_02_server_config.PNG)